EteimZ/Django_todo_with_auth/README.md

 # Django Todo list with authentication.

-A To-do list with User Authentication built with django.
+A To-do list app with User Authentication built with django.

 ## Todo